What is a probate proceeding and how does it work in Florida?Thank you for reading this post, don't forget to subscribe!

 When someone dies the first question is whether he left a will.

 The original will is best, but probate is possible with a copy of the last will if evidence can be provided that it was not intentionally destroyed.
 It could be in a safe deposit box or a home safe.
-Other times the will may be left in the office of the attorney who prepared it.
+Other times the will may be left in the office of the probate attorney in Naples, FL who prepared it.
 The will gets filed with the Probate Division of the Clerk of Court’s office in the county where the decedent lived, or the county where he owned real property.

 The will nominates a person to serve as Personal Representative.
 (This position is known in other states as Executor.)
 After the will is filed, the Personal Representative files a petition with the court to open the probate.
 The Personal Representative is issued Letters of Administration which bestow the power to act on behalf of the estate.
 With the Letters, the Personal Representative can access bank accounts to pay bills, arrange for sale of assets such as real property, and eventually to settle creditor’s claims.